Eligibility Requirements for High-Risk Jobs Insurance

 Many risks never reach human review.
 This is not an oversight but a design feature.
 When eligibility rules prohibit escalation, no appeal or clarification can alter the outcome.

-Eligibility systems rely on formal occupational coding structures that interpret duties rather than titles, as explained in occupation class ratings used by insurers.
+Eligibility systems rely on formal occupational coding structures that interpret duties rather than titles, as explained in occupation class ratings for high-risk jobs, where jobs are grouped based on loss behavior rather than job labels.

 Insurance eligibility systems rely on standardized occupational and hazard classification structures to evaluate exposure consistently across industries.